 Terrain Parks Become Training Grounds For Elite Athletes

-This winter the terrain parks at Whistler Blackcomb will be the training grounds for six medalling events at the 2014 Olympic Winter Games in Sochi; Ski Cross, Snowboard Cross, Ski Halfpipe, Snowboard Halfpipe, Ski Slopestyle and Snowboard Slopestyle.
+The high quality terrain parks at Whistler Blackcomb have become the training grounds for six Olympic events, all of which were just featured at the 2014 Olympic Winter Games in Sochi; Ski Cross, Snowboard Cross, Ski Halfpipe, Snowboard Halfpipe, Ski Slopestyle and Snowboard Slopestyle.

 A renewed Snow Cross Track on Blackcomb offers training and organized competitive event opportunities through Whistler Blackcomb's event department.
 The 22-foot Olympic Size Half Pipe on Blackcomb Mountain is groomed daily and will be ready for the next pipe slayer while a 14-foot half pipe on Blackcomb sets the stage for skiers and riders looking to progress into the 22-foot feature.
 Finally, on the right side of the Nintendo Terrain Park on Blackcomb a full slopestyle course with X-Games sized features will emulate the flow of an actual Olympic Slopestyle course: rail, rail, rail, jump, jump, jump, jump.
 While the flow order will remain the same, the terrain park rangers will continuously change up the style of features to create dynamic training opportunities.